AjayPi/ajaypi.github.io/docs/githut-EMU-runners-hyperlink.md

 ## TLDR

-- We provide ["The Product" self-hosted runners](#"The Product"-self-hosted-runners) for GitHub EMU, this is recommended way to run your GitHub Actions
+- We provide self-hosted runners for GitHub EMU, this is recommended way to run your GitHub Actions
 - For some use cases you can use [GitHub hosted runners](#github-hosted-runners)
 - We also configure a special type of runners called ["The Company" Connected Runners](#"The Company"-connected-runners), which can connect to on-premise hardware and devices in "The Company" network